Visiting or coming home? We will do our best to safely guide you through the airport.

 From 1 August 2020, all passengers travelling to Belgium must fill in a form in advance, i.e. the "Public Health Passenger Locator Form":

-Upon correct registration of the document, you will receive a QR code.
+Upon correct registration of the document, you will receive a activation code.
 The Passenger Locator Form (PLF) is electronically available here:

-If you arrive in Pier B (from outside Schengen area), you will be asked again to show the QR code at border control or hand over the paper document.
+If you arrive in Pier B (from outside Schengen area), you will be asked again to show the activation code at border control or hand over the paper document.

 Only arriving passengers, i.e. those returning from abroad, need to fill in a Passenger Locator Form.
 When departing from Belgium, you must follow the rules of the country of destination.

-These regulations are issued by the Ministry of Foreign Affairs (published in Moniteur Belge/MB 24.07.2020).
-For more details on currently applicable governmental measures, please check:
+These regulations are issued by the Belgian Ministry of Foreign Affairs (published in Moniteur Belge/MB 24.07.2020).
+For more details on currently applicable government measures, please:

 Coming from a non-Schengen country, you then go through border control first.
 Here only the manned counters are open.
 For hygiene reasons, the automated border control gates are not available.
 The officer at the counter will ask you to briefly take off your face mask.